ghostrider-05/patreon-api.ts/examples/README.md

 console.log('The first campaign id of the current user is: ' + campaigns?.data[0].id)
 ```

-You can also use `list*` methods to iterate paginated requests:
+You can also use `paginate*` methods to iterate paginated requests:

 ```ts
 import { buildQuery } from 'patreon-api.ts'